Sam Rosenthal

-Projekt records
+Projekt Records

 Begun by Rosenthal in 1983 as a way to release his own solo electronic music, Projekt Records spent its first three years as a cassette-only label with a series of titles that are now long out-of-print.
 While most of the cassettes were solo electronic music from Rosenthal, a few were compilations of Florida-based electronic artists.

 In 1985, Projekt released its first vinyl, Tanzmusik by Rosenthal.
 The second vinyl release Black Tape For a Blue Girl's The Rope came in the summer of 1986.

 In 1989, Projekt released its first compact disc, Black Tape For a Blue Girl's Ashes in the Brittle Air.
 Although the label began as a way to release his own art, Rosenthal began to see his label taking shape as a vehicle for exposing other artists whose passionate work impressed him.
 His first discovery was Arizona's Lycia, which signed with Projekt in 1990.
 Soon thereafter, Rosenthal was impressed with other young bands, Love Spirals Downwards, Soul Whirling Somewhere, and Lovesliescrushing whose debut releases soon followed.

 In 1993, Rosenthal began Projekt: Darkwave, a mail-order company that carried the music of Projekt as well as labels with a similar outlook, including Santa Barbara's Tess Records, Germany's Hyperium Records, and Sweden's Cold Meat Industry.

 Moving to Chicago in 1996, Rosenthal's label grew in both number of releases and number of employees.
 Now with full-time marketing, distribution and promotion managers, Projekt became better able to meet the challenge of making people aware of the label.
 In 1996 Projekt celebrated their success by staging a two-day Projekt Festival at the historic Vic Theatre in Chicago, with over 1000 people in attendance.

 After many years of struggling with self-distribution, in 1997, Projekt secured exclusive distribution in The US with Ryko Distribution.
-Distribution was handled through Ryko and ADA (Alternative Distribution Alliance) throughout most of the 2000s and, as of 2012, is handled by E1 Entertainment Distribution.
+Distribution was handled through Ryko and ADA (Alternative Distribution Alliance) throughout most of the 2000s and, as of 2020, is handled by MNRK_Music_Group.

 In late 1999, Rosenthal moved to New York City, and Projekt was located in Brooklyn.
 In 2013, he relocated to Portland, Oregon.
 The label had many employees over the years who assisted Rosenthal with his vision.
 Most notably, Shea Hovey is the current assistant who handles the press contacts as well as the mail-order.
 She has been with the label since 2000 and is often the face of Projekt at festivals.